bokeh/bokeh/README.md

   <img src="https://static.bokeh.org/logos/logotype.svg" height="60" width="150" alt="Bokeh logotype" />
 </a>

-*Bokeh is a fiscally sponsored project of [NumFOCUS](https://numfocus.org), a nonprofit dedicated to supporting the open-source scientific computing community.
-If you like Bokeh and would like to support our mission, please consider [making a donation](https://numfocus.org/donate-to-bokeh).*
+*If you like Bokeh and would like to support our mission, please consider [making a donation](https://numfocus.org/donate-to-bokeh).*

 <table>
 <tr>